Lower School FAQ

 One of the wonderful things about Woodlawn School is that lunch is typically eaten outdoors on the patio, weather permitting.
 Woodlawn does not have a cafeteria, but does offer an optional hot lunch program on a daily basis.
 Parents are responsible for providing their children with a lunch and drink on a daily basis.
 State code suggests that a student’s lunch contain a dairy product, a protein food, bread, and fruit or vegetable.
 Please notify the student's teacher and school nurse of any food allergies.
 Chewing gum is not permitted on campus.

-Lower school students have a designated snack time during the school day in which they can eat their snack.
+Lower school students have a designated snack and “brain break” time during the school day in which they can eat their snack, while re-energizing and refocusing for the morning.
 Parents are responsible for providing their children with a healthy snack.
 Please contact your teacher for suggestions for birthday treats.

 Will my child spend time outside?

 Woodlawn is a place of active learning, and being outside is an important part of the Woodlawn experience.
 Woodlawn's 61-acre wooded campus provides a unique, almost pastoral atmosphere that enhances students’ learning experiences.
 Our students enjoy outdoor activities every day.
-Students should dress appropriately for the weather, including tennis shoes or sneakers, and keep a small umbrella in their locker or cubby for rainy days.
+Students should dress appropriately for the weather, including athletic shoes, and keep a small umbrella in their locker or cubby for rainy days.

 We believe in natural play and Woodlawn students enjoy the benefits of a natural playground.
-Play structures built out of Robinia wood, a tree house, fairy and dinosaur gardens, recycled tire structures, and the Nature Club are a few key elements that make Woodlawn’s natural playground a favorite spot to imagine, create, and climb!
+Play structures built out of Robinia wood, a tree house, and the Nature Club are a few key elements that make Woodlawn’s natural playground a favorite spot to imagine, create, and climb!

 The playground engages the children's imagination and creativity.
 Reminds me of play when I was a child.
 I see the children building forts, making pathways, and achieving a high level of pretend play.Shannon Blakely, Lower School Parent